gregsdennis/coding-for-smarties/published/2015/03/13/Implicit Interfaces.md

     }
     ```

-The second option is generally the more preferred option, however, it’s not always doable.
+The second option is generally the more preferred option, however, it's not always doable.
 What if, instead of `IA` and `IB`, we use `IComparable` and `IConvertible`?

 ```c#
 interface ICombined : IComparable, IConvertible {}